 Daikin Industries, Ltd. believes that cooperative labor management relations are the foundation of company management.
 We therefore place the utmost emphasis on equality of labor and management, as well as mutual trust between both sides.
 Our stance has, and always will be, to face the truth in solving all problems, and to speak frankly and draw clear lines between what is and what is not possible.

-Except for managers and some contract employees, 86.5% at Daikin Industries, Ltd. is a union member.
+Except for managers and some contract employees, 87% of those at Daikin Industries, Ltd. are union members.
 The company holds frank discussions with the labor union.
 As soon as business plans are clarified, management holds a meeting where it explains these plans to the labor union.
-In fiscal 2017, there were 18 such meetings held at the head office.
-Participants discussed topics including boosting efforts to improve the quality of work.
-Meetings were held at branches as needed.
+In fiscal 2019, there were 15 such meetings held at the head office.
+Participants discussed topics including how to improve workplace structure and motivation, make work more rewarding, and tackle management issues.

 Employee working conditions and status are matters discussed between labor and management, with results of these discussions promptly reported to employees of the various divisions.